 And we got to try out a public pool in France there.
 Michael sure picked a gorgeous facility for the experience, though perhaps this advice needs to be added to the endless French public pool forums — if you’re a foreigner, try the Espace Nautique Jean-Vauchère because at least when you get yelled at, it’s in France’s friendliest city.

 Espace Nautique Jean-Vauchère

 Place Fêtes, 31770 Colomiers, France

-Ever experienced a public pool in France?
+Ever experienced swimming at a public pool in France?
 Show Sara some love in the comments & check out her blog here!